-Advising for MAE is conducted by the MAE Coordinator in consultation with the department chair.
+Advising is conducted by the M.A. in Education Coordinator in consultation with the department chair.
 Initial advising must be completed by the end of the student’s first semester.
-The MAE Coordinator assists the student in planning his/her program of studies and refers students to the Career Development Center at www.uis.edu/career for career planning.
+The M.A. in Education Coordinator assists the student in planning his/her program of studies and refers students to the Career Development Center at www.uis.edu/career for career planning.
 See www.uis.edu/mae for further details.

-A passing grade in a MAE course is considered to be B or above.
+A passing grade in an EDL course is considered to be B or above.
 A failing grade is given for work below that level.
-A maximum of eight hours of C (2.0) grades is applicable to the degree (grades of C- or lower are not accepted), provided that a minimum GPA of 3.0 is reached at time of graduation and an approved Student Petition is on file in the Office of Records and Registration.
+A maximum of eight hours of C (2.0) grades is applicable to the degree (grades of C- or lower are not accepted), provided that a minimum GPA of 3.0 is reached at time of graduation and an approved Student Petition form is on file in the Office of Records and Registration.

 NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master’s Degrees section of this catalog.

-There are four core area requirements for the MAE degree:
+There are four core area requirements for the M.A.
+Education degree: